 As part of the intensive timetable, evening trains are planned to be running.
 This will include plenty of Express and Shuttle trains as well as special late night trains running on Saturday night.

 Each of our main sets will include a Real Ale bar serving a selection of Real Ale from local breweries, with hot and cold drinks also being served for you to enjoy during your journey with us.

 With discussion among various groups and the gala planning team taking place, we’re aiming to bring something for everyone!

-We are delighted to announce with thanks to the National Railway Museum and 125 Group (subject to final contract) that the unique Prototype HST locomotive, 41001, will headline our event!
+We are delighted to announce, with thanks to the National Railway Museum and 125 Group, that the unique Prototype HST locomotive, 41001, will headline our event!
 In addition, 41001 will haul a prototypical MK3 train, bringing 5 coaches with her.
 We are especially excited to introduce this visiting engine to the Diesel & Mixed Traffic Gala as it is the only one of its kind in the world and is famous for smashing the UK rail and world diesel speed record in 1973 at 143.2mph.
 The engine was developed to have faster acceleration and cruising speed with its aerodynamic front and was one of the most innovative creations of its time.

-The group own or are custodians of six Class 50 diesel electric locomotives (007, 031, 033, 035, 044, 049).
-Following on from the visit of 50 035 in Summer 2018, current plans are for 50 031 ‘Hood’ and 50 049 ‘Defiance’ to visit us for the Gala BUT please note this could change as plans are not fully confirmed.
+These two locomotives are visiting the KWVR thanks to The Class 50 Alliance Ltd, the group owning or custodians of six Class 50 diesel electric locomotives (007, 031, 033, 035, 044, 049).
+Following on from the visit of 50 035 in Summer 2018 during our 50th Anniversary celebrations, 50 031 ‘Hood’ and 50 049 ‘Defiance’ (now in a striking GBRailfreight livery) will visit us for the Gala.
 Being mainline certified, ‘Defiance’ will provide the traction for the convoy of locomotives and coaches planned to attend the event.